How Does Creatine Monohydrate Work?

 Creatine is found mostly in meat and fish.

-Some good sources of creatine include cod, tuna, salmon,
+Some good food sources include cod, tuna, salmon,

 beef and pork.
 While these meats contain creatine, it's